how does alcohol affect sleep 1

 Disruptions to sleep continuity

-Alcohol consumption can lead to fragmented sleep, characterized by multiple awakenings throughout the night.
+Alcohol consumption can lead to fragmented sleep, characterized by multiple awakenings at night.
 While alcohol initially promotes drowsiness, it can later disrupt the normal progression of sleep stages, resulting in frequent awakenings during the night.
 These interruptions can lead to a disturbed sleep pattern, preventing us from achieving the deep, uninterrupted sleep necessary for rest and rejuvenation.
-Consequently, we may wake up feeling groggy, unfocused, and less prepared to face the day ahead.
+Consequently, we may wake up groggy, unfocused, and less prepared to face the day ahead.

 Increased frequency of waking up during the night